Josh Sapan: Rainbow Media

-He was named CEO of Rainbow Media in 1995.
+In 1987, Sapan joined the National Entertainment Division of Rainbow Media, a programming subsidiary of Cablevision Systems Corporation, as president of AMC and Bravo He was named CEO of Rainbow Media in 1995.

-The label won its first Academy Award in 2000 for Kimberly Pierce's Boys Don’t Cry, for Best Actress in a Leading Role for Hilary Swank's performance.

 Under Sapan, Rainbow Media launched WE tv and IFC (Independent Film Channel), and in 2002, sold Bravo to NBC for $1.25 billion in stock and cash.
 In 2005, Sapan opened New York City's IFC Center, the brick-and-mortar home for the IFC Films brand and home to DOC NYC, the largest documentary film festival in the United States.

 In May 2008, Sapan led the company's acquisition of Sundance Channel from General Electric Company's NBC Universal, CBS Corporation's Showtime Networks, and entities controlled by Robert Redford.
 Under Sapan's leadership, Sundance Channel expanded into original programming with series such as Carlos, Rectify, Top of the Lake and The Honorable Woman.

 In 2010, Sapan led the creation of AMC Studios, the company's in-house production and distribution arm.
 AMC Studios’ first production was The Walking Dead.